Icinga/icinga2/doc/6-object-types.md

   Name                      | Type          | Description
   --------------------------|---------------|-----------------
-  is\_insidek               | Boolean       | Whether we're currently inside this timeperiod.
+  is\_inside                | Boolean       | Whether we're currently inside this timeperiod.

 ## <a id="objecttype-scheduleddowntime"></a> ScheduledDowntime